tanerijun/vitaneri-v3/src/pages/about.md

 - Playing video games
 - Cycling, running, weight-lifting
 - Hunting for great stories (I really love those movies or books with life-changing story :relaxed:)

+## About Vitaneri

+I started Vitaneri as a personal blog in 2022, documenting stuff I learned in the tech world.
+Eventually, I decided to completely turn it into my personal site.
+So, Vitaneri is now a [blog](/posts/) focused on web development along with a porfolio of my [side projects](/projects/).

+There is no ads or any sponsored content on Vitaneri.
+There is also no Google Analytics or any form of data collection because I respect your privacy :wink:.